core-infra-svcs/terraform-provider-meraki/docs/resources/devices_cellular_sims.md

 ### Required

-- `sims` (Attributes Set) List of SIMs.
+- `sims` (Attributes Set) Ports of SIMs.
 If a SIM was previously configured and not specified in this request, it will remain unchanged. (see [below for nested schema](#nestedatt--sims))

 ### Optional